(votes: 1, rating: 4)

-Member of the Board of Directors of the IMEMO, General of the Army, Ambassador Extraordinary and Plenipotentiary of the Russian Federation
+Vice President of the Russian International Affairs Council (RIAC), Member of the Board of Directors of the Primakov Institute of World Economy and International Relations of the Russian Academy of Sciences, Ambassador Extraordinary and Plenipotentiary of the Russian Federation, General of the Army

 Interview with Vyacheslav Trubnikov, member of the directorate of the Primakov Institute of World Economy and International Relations of the Russian Academy of Sciences.

 In 2014, 25 years after the withdrawal of Soviet troops from Afghanistan, the US have practically withdrawn theirs.
 To what extent is the current political situation in the country similar to that of 1989?
 Was the Afghan regime of that time more sustainable than the existing one?

 The situation that occurred a quarter of a century ago when the Soviet Union was withdrawing its troops from Afghanistan and the one that is happening now are similar only in one respect – they both are characterized by a high level of instability in the country.
 In terms of stability nothing has changed.
 But one should bear in mind that the withdrawal of the USSR was well organized and Afghanistan was left under a rather sustainable regime of Mohammad Najibullah.
 However, at that time Afghanistan and its central government were left alone, and it didn’t take long to see the results.
 But now the situation is different and the government in Kabul – first that of Hamid Karzai, then that of Ashraf Ghani – are not alone in their fight against the Taliban.
 Besides, the US still remain there, and China is getting more involved in the Afghan affairs – economic as well as political.
 China has even initiated Afghanistan’s participation in the Shanghai Cooperation Organization (SCO).